To recognize the symptoms, first, we need to know the basics of diabetes.

 To delay the start of symptoms and to improve health they need to balance the meals with an even amount of proteins, starches, veggies, fruits, and fats.

 Remember to avoid any excess sugar, particularly in candies and sugary drinks like soda.
-They need to exercise on a regular basis and within the exercise regimen to manage their blood sugar.
+They need to exercise regularly and within the exercise regimen to manage their blood sugar.

 In this way, anyone can benefit from the workout without feeling anxious, shaky, dizzy, or tired.